turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-enforcement/index.md

 This Getting Started series just scratches the surface of what you can do with Guardrails.
 Try installing more [policy packs](https://hub.guardrails.com) into your workspace, and run through this series again to explore the breadth and variety of what Guardrails can do.

 ## Progress tracker

-**Congratulations!
-You did it!**

 - [x] Prepare a GCP project for import to Guardrails
 - [x] Connect a GCP project to Guardrails
 - [x] Observe GCP Activity
+- [x] Review Project-Wide Governance
 - [x] Enable Your First Guardrails Policy Pack
-- [x] Review Project-Wide Bucket Access Control
-- [x] Create a Static Exception to a Guardrails GCP Policy
+- [x] Create a Static Exception to a Guardrails Policy
 - [x] Create a Calculated Exception to a Guardrails GCP Policy
 - [x] Send an Alert to Email
 - [x] Apply a Quick Action